Mountain View Learning Center

 Preschool

 This program provides developmentally appropriate opportunities for children three through five years old.
 Our program provides a rich, activity-based preschool learning environment that meets the individual needs of all the enrolled children, Children learn and practice skills in all areas through large and small group participation, activity centers, and child-directed play.
 The goal is to build upon the strengths and capabilities of our students.
 We believe that children are more alike than they are different and they learn a great deal from watching and interacting with one another.
-If you would like more information, please contact Ashley Hill, ashley.hill@ferndalesd.org
+If you would like more information, please contact Ashley Hill, ashley.hill@ferndalesd.org or complete the interest form below.

 DEVELOPMENTAL SCREENINGS